Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_06/step_06.md

 # Skipping tasks

-*Time to complete: 15 minutes; Level: Intermediate*
+*Estimated Time for Completion: 15 minutes; Difficulty Level: Intermediate*

-Skipping tasks is an essential feature of Taipy.
-Running twice a function with the same inputs can create the same output.
-Executing this sort of function is a waste of time and resources.
+Skipping tasks is a crucial capability of Taipy.
+If you run a function twice with the same inputs, you'll get the same output.
+Executing this type of function is inefficient and consumes unnecessary time and resources.

 Taipy offers the option to set the _skippable_ attribute for each task.
 If this attribute is set to True, Taipy Core’s scheduler automatically detects if changes have occurred on any of the input Data Nodes of a task.
 If there are no changes, it automatically skips the execution of that task.
 By default, _skippable_ is set to False.